Ask an Expert: How Do I Quit Pot Without A Program?

-Today's question is on how a mother can help after her teenage son returns from rehab.
-Send your questions to email@example.com with the subject "Ask an Expert."
+Today's question is on how to quit weed addiction without having to go to a program.
+Send your questions to firstname.lastname@example.org with the subject "Ask an Expert."

 Question of the Day (Scroll down for previous Q & A).

 EDITOR'S NOTE: "Ask An Expert" is guidance for the general public.
 Responses from our experts are not to be construed as doctor/patient relationships, which require private and extensive consultation.

 I think I am becoming a weed addict and don't want to go into any kind of program.
 I don't like how it feels not to be stoned but am starting not to like being stoned as much, and the comedowns are harder.
 My head is like non--working in the mornings so I am getting up earlier to exercise, a good thing, before I go to work (believe it or not I am an accountant and handle certain business affairs for a large company that does not drug test because it is in the entertainment industry).
 Point is I am between a rock and hard place and if you just tell me to go to some program, it's not going to work.
 What else you got for me? -- Roger (not my real name)

 Jay Westbrook: You remind me of a friend who suffered with an intermittent toothache.
 He went to the dentist and said, “my tooth hurts, not all the time, but enough to interfere with my functioning and sleep.
 I don’t want any x-rays or drilling; what can you do for me?” – to which the dentist replied, “not much.”